Trieste: 20th century

 At the beginning of the 20th century, Trieste was a bustling cosmopolitan city frequented by artists and philosophers.
 James Joyce was a long-stay tourist between 1904 and 1915.
 Joyce worked on Dubliners and Ulysses while in Trieste.
-His students included Italo Svevo and a bookshop run by Umberto Saba was near Joyce's apartment.
+His students included Italo Svevo, and a bookshop run by Umberto Saba was near Joyce's apartment.
 Other authors with roots in Trieste include Claudio Magris, Jan Morris, Fulvio Tomizza, Enzo Bettiza, Susanna Tamaro, and Ernesto Nathan Rogers.
 Sigmund Freud, Zofka Kveder, Dragotin Kette, Ivan Cankar, and Scipio Slataper have also been associated with Trieste.
 The city was the major port on the Austrian Riviera, a term used in tourist marketing.

 World War I, annexation to Italy and Fascist era

 Italy, in return for entering World War I on the side of the Allied Powers, had been promised substantial territorial gains, which included the former Austrian Littoral and western Inner Carniola.
 Italy therefore annexed the city of Trieste at the end of the war, in accordance with the provisions of the 1915 Treaty of London and the Italian-Yugoslav 1920 Treaty of Rapallo.

-In the late 1920s, following Italian fascists burning down of the Slovene cultural centre in July 1920, the Slovene militant anti-fascist organisation TIGR carried out several bomb attacks in the city centre.
+In the late 1920s, following Italian fascists burning down of the Slovene cultural centre (now the Trieste National Hall) in July 1920, the Slovene militant anti-fascist organisation TIGR carried out several bomb attacks in the city centre.
 In 1930 and 1941, two trials of Slovene activists were held in Trieste by the fascist Special Tribunal for the Security of the State.
 During the 1920s and 1930s, several monumental buildings were built in the Fascist architectural style, including the University of Trieste and the almost 70 m tall Victory Lighthouse (Faro della Vittoria), which became a city landmark.
 The economy improved in the late 1930s, and several large infrastructure projects were carried out.